 One of the most famous examples is “Champagne”.
-Champagne is a sparkling white wine produced using a certain method and in a specific region (the Champagne Region of France).
-Any other sparkling wines produced outside of this region in France (or outside of France) do not have the right to legally call themselves Champagne.
+Champagne is a sparkling white wine produced using a certain method and in a specific region (the Champagne region of France).
+Any other sparkling wines produced outside of this region in France (or outside of France) do not have the legal right to call themselves Champagne.

 · Must it be produced in a certain way?

 · Must it come from a certain region?